extend-kanishka/CricketCaptainCompanion/README.md

 ## ⬇ Installation
+Please make sure you have read and fulfilled all requirements☝️☝️ before installing and running the application.
 ### 📦 Download Releases

 You can download the pre-built executable versions from the Releases section by following these steps: